 Mix together Worm Castings and Forest Humus and put in your second filtered bag.
-Tie and add to reservoir.
+Tie and add to the reservoir.

-Finally, add the dry unsulfured molasses to reservoir.
+Finally, add the dry unsulfured molasses to the reservoir.
 This will be the food source for all the microbes we are trying to colonize.
 The goal is to colonize all the microbes in these products, resulting in the healthiest possible nutrients for your plants.

 Let the tea bubble and mix for 36-48 hours.
 When there is a two to three inch of foam on top, you’ll see there is a lot of microbiology going on, and you’ll know it’s time to supercharge your plants.

 You can buy teas commercially instead of making your own.
 However, pre-made teas in a bottle have been pickled which means while you might get all the essential elements of compost tea, you are missing the crucial microbiology that is created when you naturally brew your own.
-For passionate growers, brewing your own tea should be an essential part of your grow.
+For passionate growers, brewing your own tea should be an essential part of your growth.

 Compost Tea is not recommended for going through irrigation lines because the microbes might clog your pipes.
-It is designed to be sprayed directly onto plants, and watered at the root.
+It is designed to be sprayed directly onto plants and watered at the root.
 You should apply your tea these ways about once a week, and then during the last month of flowering, only use tea to water the roots.

 Ideally, tea should be used immediately after brewing but it can be stored in the fridge for about a week.